Code-Institute-Submissions/django_milestone_issue_tracker/README.md

 ## Bugs

 - Currently a UX annoyance for the user is to have to enter their personal details i.e. address whenever they go through the checkout process.
-I will aim to fix this at some point by creating a custom user model which incorporates a user profile that once completed, will prefill the personal details form upon checkout.
+I will aim to fix this at some point by initialising the checkout form with the data pulled through from the Profile model.
 I had run out of time to complete this before project submission.

 ## Deployment